 1. Mix It Up

 Hue is a great example of mixing things up.
 They are a primarily a socks and leggings company but instead of showing a never-ending stream of socks, they mix up their hosiery with colorful fashions that demonstrate their brand message in a more varied and nuanced way.

 Specialization is usually good, but not when it comes to content.
-If you keep feeding people the same kind of content, they'll eventually get tired of it, no matter how well-crafted your articles or videos.
+If you keep feeding people the same kind of content, they'll eventually get tired of it, no matter how gorgeous your Instagram flatlays are or well-crafted your how-to videos.
 If you mix things up and produce content in a variety of forms, people will be more consistently engaged.
-It'll take time to find the right balance of media types, but the effort will be worthwhile.
-This could include images, how-to videos, infographics, interviews, podcasts, slideshares, user generated content and more — see what resonates with your audience.
+It's easy to get in a rut and just keep repeating the same but trying varying either the content or format.
+These days brands have a whole arsenal to use for content, from images, how-to videos, infographics, interviews, podcasts, slideshares, user generated content and more.
+Even gifs have made a comeback!